If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 - Enneagram Six with a Seven-Wing: “The Buddy”

-Key Motivations: Want to have security, to feel supported by others, to have certitude and reassurance, to test the attitudes of others toward them, to fight against anxiety and insecurity.
+Key Motivations: Want to have security, to feel supported by others, to have certainty and reassurance, to test the attitudes of others toward them, and to fight against anxiety and insecurity.

 The Meaning of the Arrows (in brief)